ymcui/cmrc2019/baseline/README.md

 We provide a simple BERT-based baseline system (PyTorch version) for participants. </br>

+### Updates
+May 27, 2019 We've discovered an issue in the baseline code and will be updated shortly.
+Thank @fanyangfanyang for reporting the issue.

 ### Note

 - We assume that you have been familiar with [PyTorch BERT](https://github.com/huggingface/pytorch-pretrained-BERT). </br>